Cookies on this website

 6.2 Start date guidance

-PIs may include the name(s) of any researcher(s) they plan to recruit on to the project if successful.
-If a new recruitment process is required then our advice to cost the project
+PIs may include the name(s) of any researcher(s) they plan to recruit onto the project if successful, along with their visa status.
+If a new recruitment process is required, our advice is to cost the project on the basis of a start date of 1 April 2026 to allow sufficient time for the HR process and any visa applications.
+Please discuss this costing with the relevant Finance and HR officers in your department.

 7. How to Apply